thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    Artifacts generated:
    * CoT quality assessment artifact
 6. **raspberry-cot-quality-scorer:** Assign suitability scores to the refined Chain of Thought sets based on quality assessment criteria, store in database
-7. **raspberry-cot-voicing:** Rewrite the extracted and refined Chain of Thought sets into a suitable first-person reasoning 'voice', suitable for training data
+7. **raspberry-cot-voicing:** Rewrite the extracted and refined Chain of Thought sets into a first-person reasoning 'voice', suitable for training data

    Artifacts generated:
    * Voicing artifact